About MeRO

 Samrat and patients at NHEDF saying 'Namaste'

-Everything always was, and always will be, completely free for their patients – medical treatment, food, accomodation, medications – everything.
+Most patients come from remote regions.
+Many are heavily in debt by the time they come to MeRO and often patients have been referred by or rescued from other hospitals.
+Everything at the Shelter always was, and always will be, completely free for their patients – medical treatment, food, accomodation, medications – everything.

 HOW DOES ROADS TO REHAB NEPAL SUPPORT MeRO?